Deepak-Kumar-784/Pong_Game/README.md

 # Pong Game (SFML)

-An energetic, modern take on the arcade classic.
-This project uses C++ and SFML to deliver a smooth paddle–ball experience with obstacles, score tracking, lives, and a tidy, production-style folder layout.
+A small, simple arcade-style paddle-and-ball game made with C++ and SFML.
+It includes basic obstacles, score and lives, and uses a clean, organized folder structure.

 **Highlights**